Director of Sales/Events

 - State-of-the-art Flat Screen TV and AV system

 The Gathering Place, a green constructed, 5,000 square-foot, fully handicapped accessible space features an open layout and space for meetings and social events of up to 50 people.
-It also includes a more intimate 450-square-foot windowed breakout space, featuring local artists from southeast Ohio.
-Our 1000-squarefoot rooftop herb and flower garden with walking paths is a great place for appetizers and wine prior to dinner.
+The Fireside Lounge provides a more intimate 450-square-foot windowed breakout space.
+Our 1000-square foot rooftop herb and flower garden with walking paths is a great place for appetizers and wine prior to dinner.
 A covered outdoor wraparound porch furnished with comfortable chairs and rockers offer additional space for breaks and cocktail events.

 Some of the many state-of-the-art green features of the Gathering Place include: